Cornbread Panzanella Salad

 • Preheat the oven to 375 degrees F.

-• To assemble the salad, combine the cornbread, tomatoes, cucumbers, red onions, basil and chives in a large bowl.
-Gently stir in the vinaigrette.
-Season with salt and pepper to taste.
+• For the salad, combine the tomatoes, cucumbers, red onions, and basil in a large bowl.
+Pour in half the vinaigrette.
+Stir everything together.

 Nutrition